Frequently Asked Questions

 How do I book you?

 Firstly I need to check my diary and make sure I'm available for you, answer any questions you may have and give you a price.
 You can contact me any way you like for me to do that.
 After that, I'll always ask you to send me an email or other message to confirm your booking, and I'll reply to confirm the date is in my diary.
 This minimises the possibility of any misunderstandings, but if something needs to change unexpectedly, I will do my best to help.
-I'll stay in touch regularly from that point until your occasion, but you can contact me at any time.

 How long do you need to set up / take down your equipment?